rahul-yadav18/delta-demo/README.md

 # delta-demo
-this is my first demo repo
+this is my first demo repository.